 You are entitled to a court hearing – a probation revocation hearing – to contest allegations that you violated your probation.

-The state only has to show by a preponderance of the evidence that you violated probation in order for the judge to revoke your probation and remand you into custody.
-This is a much lower bar than the criminal trial standard of beyond a reasonable doubt.2
+The state only has to show by a preponderance of the evidence that you violated probation for the judge to revoke your probation and remand you into custody.
+This is a significantly lower standard than the criminal trial standard of “beyond a reasonable doubt.”2

 Parole is when you get released from your prison term early.
-In contrast, you are granted probation to avoid serving a jail- or prison term in the first place.
+In contrast, you are granted probation to avoid serving a jail or prison term altogether.

 Otherwise, parole and probation operate similarly since they allow you to remain out of custody but with strict rules.

 As a parolee, you are assigned a parole officer (similar to a probation officer).
-And if you violate a term of parole, you get a parole violation hearing to defend yourself.
+Then, if you violate a term of parole, you get a parole violation hearing to defend yourself.

 Suppose you are accused of violating your probation.
 In that case, a criminal defense attorney will conduct a thorough investigation of the alleged violation and compile all the evidence available in an attempt to show that there is insufficient proof that you violated probation.

-If the judge finds that you violated probation, your attorney would then try to show that you deserve to be given a second chance and remain on probation.
+If the judge finds that you have violated probation, your attorney will then attempt to demonstrate that you deserve a second chance and should be allowed to remain on probation.
 Your attorney can do this by touting all your redeeming characteristics, such as your:

 - cooperative and compliance with law enforcement